-This article was last updated Dec 01, 2016, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Jul 26, 2018.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 The Chase Sapphire Preferred® Card is Chase’s flagship rewards credit card, earning Ultimate Rewards® points that can be transferred to several leading airline and hotel programs like United, Southwest, Hyatt, and Marriott.